Opinion: Internal 'resistance' to Donald Trump is scary

 Appointed by Trump's predecessor Barack Obama in 2015, McGurk was the US envoy to the coalition fighting "Islamic State" terrorists and was influential in shaping US policy in northern Syria.
 He was due to end his tenure in February 2019 but stepped down days after Defense Secretary Jim Mattis, largely due to Trump's sudden decision to take US soldiers out of Syria.

-In December, Trump announced that John Kelly, his third chief of staff, would step down at the end of 2018.
+In December 2018, Trump announced that John Kelly, his third chief of staff, would step down at the end of the year.
 He had been brought in to establish order in the Trump White House but found the job arduous, and his relationship with his boss soured.
-The retired four-star Marine Corps general will be replaced by budget director Mick Mulvaney, after several candidates turned down the job.
+The retired four-star Marine Corps general was replaced by budget director Mick Mulvaney, after several candidates turned down the job.

-Attorney General Jeff Sessions was fired in November after several months of abuse from Trump.
+Attorney General Jeff Sessions was fired in November 2018 after several months of abuse from Trump.
 Despite being an early supporter, he attracted the wrath of his boss early on by recusing himself from the Justice Department investigation into collusion.
 He was replaced with a loyalist who shares Trump's concerns about the investigation.
-He was a key figure in rolling back many of Obama's legacies.

-United Nations Ambassador Nikki Haley, one of the administration's few high-profile women, announced her resignation in October.
+United Nations Ambassador Nikki Haley, one of the administration's few high-profile women, announced her resignation in October 2018.
 She said her resignation was long-planned, but the announcement took most senior politicians by surprise.
-She will stay on until the end of 2018.
 She lent international legitimacy to the administration as she attempted to provide a coherent message.

 The White House director of legislative affairs announced he would leave his post effective July 20, 2018.
 Short, one of the administration's longest-serving members, was also one of its most visible, pushing Trump's legislative agenda on TV.
 But his work was frequently undercut by the president, who complained about deals the team had negotiated, preferring instead to go it alone without them.